 The Backlog is a video game zine in which I craft a focused essay around a single (often overlooked) video game.
 As an example, I examined how privilege helps the rich get richer in Wall Street Kid (NES, 1989).
 I explored the viral nature of influence in the Source mod The Hidden (PC, 2007).
-I even used my years of teaching narrative craft to explain why the indie browser game Don't Look Back (web, 2009) is one of the best video game stories ever told.
+I even used my years of teaching narrative craft to explain why the indie browser game Don't Look Back (web, 2009) is one of the best-told video game stories of all time.

 I've written articles for local and online publications.
-I've been an active member in Lexington, Kentucky's local writing community.
-In 2013, I started blogging for Accents Publishing, a respected poetry press founded by Katerina Stoykova.
+I've been an active member in Lexington, Kentucky's writing community since 2011.

 I wrote for my personal writing blog from 2011-2013.
 From 2013-2015, I blogged for Accents Publishing, an awesome, award-winning poetry press founded by Katerina Stoykova.

 While at Accents, I learned to code websites and helped create the Lexington Poetry Writing Challenge, a generative writing challenge held every year in June (and also my proudest accomplishment, outside of my family).

 If that all sounds cool and you'd like to chat, hit me up.